danintel/sawtooth-faq/validator.rst

 What TCP ports does Sawtooth use?
 -------------------
 * 4004 is used by the Validator component bus, which uses ZMQ.
-The validator listens to requests on this port from the REST API and from one or more transaction processors
+The validator listens to requests on this port from the REST API and from one or more transaction processors.
+This port can be left closed to external hosts in a firewall configuration if all the transaction processors are on the same host as the validator (the usual case)

-* 8008 is used by the REST API, which contects the Client to the Validator
+* 8008 is used by the REST API, which contects the Client to the Validator.
+This port can be left closed to external hosts in a firewall configuration if the client is always on the same host as a validator (common during testing)

-* 8800 is used by the Validator network to communicate with other Validators
+* 8800 is used by the Validator network to communicate with other Validators.
+This port needs to be left open to external hosts in a firewall configuration to communicate with peer validators

 How do I create a Sawtooth Network?
 -------------------